 Comparison of Investment Trends – China vs. Overseas

-In terms equity investment at early stages, China’s activity level was superior than overseas (276 cases in China vs. 247 overseas).
+In terms of equity investment at early stages, China’s activity level was superior than overseas (276 cases in China vs. 247 overseas).
 Overseas cases were mainly in three areas, which were fashion brands, food and dining and beauty care.
-In China, food and dining were the most active sector, while fashion e-commerce gaining continuous attention.
+In China, food and dining was the most active sector, while fashion e-commerce continue to gain attention.
 Fashion brands and beauty care were rather quiet.
 With increasingly mature consumers, the importance of “brand” has become more and more prominent.
 However, new brands, which are in line with the next generation of consumer trends, are still in their early development stages.
 In terms of volume, a large number of potential and high-quality brands have not met the requirements of institutional investors.
 The other constraint was the lack of in-depth understanding of the pan-fashion industry for venture capitalists, who usually focused on high-tech and internet sectors.

-In terms of equity investment, internet giants and venture capital institutions were main players in China.
+In terms of equity investment, internet giants and venture capital institutions were major players in China.
 Investors in overseas markets were more diversified.
 Industrial groups, supply chain upstream and downstream companies, family funds, celebrities and industry executive investors have all injected a wealth of vitality into the market.

 There was a wide disparity in M & A activities between China and overseas markets (30 cases in China vs 259 overseas).
-On one hand, two markets were situated at different development stages in the fashion industry.
+On one hand, these two markets were positioned at different development stages in the fashion industry.
 There was a big gap in the number of high-quality investment targets.
 On the other hand, investors in China (including PE and industrial investors) are still at the early exploration stage to the fashion industry.
 With less experienced, they are more cautious in fashion investment.
 Active Chinese industrial investors (strategic investors) prefer to acquire high-quality overseas brand assets.

 | Phots: VCG, Brands’ websites

 | Chinese Reporter: Jiaqi Wang